ToofDerling/CbzMage/README.md

 ## Azw conversion.

 Download CbzMage to your hard drive and unpack it anywhere.
 Open the settings file in a text editor and **configure AzwDir**.
-Please note the comment about [moving the azw directory](https://github.com/ToofDerling/CbzMage/wiki/How-to-move-Kdl-content-folder.) as **running CbzMage for the first time will require double the size of your azw directory.**
+Please note the comment about [moving the azw directory](https://github.com/ToofDerling/CbzMage/wiki/How-to-move-Kdl-content-folder.) as **running CbzMage for the first time may double the size of your azw directory.**

 You can have a look at the other options in the settings file, they are all thoroughly documented there (I hope).
 Or you can open a command shell and run CbzMage right away: